Last Updated on12 minutes to read

-- For employee NPS (eNPS): You can also design NPS question for your employees.
-For example, you can do this when trying to find out what is motivating to them.
-You can add words like “as a workplace” in your question.
+- For gauging employee satisfaction: You can also design NPS questions for your employees, such as when you’re trying to find out what is motivating to them.
+This type of survey is known as employee NPS or eNPS.

 - On a scale of zero to ten, how happy are you with your workplace?

-- What is the one thing we could do to make you happier?
+- What is the one thing we could do to make you happier in the workplace?

 - What is that one thing that is holding you back from referring your family/friends to this organization?

-eNPS are very crucial for any company because unhappy employees will rarely speak up about major issues.
-Carrying out a survey helps unearth any distractor before it is too late to act.
-Besides, an eNPS can help point out passive colleagues that are neither satisfied nor unhappy about their workplace, and as well your company’s promoters.
-That is those employees will recommend your company as a place to work at.
+eNPS surveys are very crucial for any company because unhappy employees will rarely speak up about major issues.
+Carrying out a survey helps unearth the detractors before it is too late to act.
+Besides, an eNPS can help point out passive colleagues that are neither satisfied nor unhappy about their workplace, and your company’s promoters, who will recommend your company as a place to work at.

 When to Send Your NPS Survey

 The best time to send or conduct a survey is after your customers have had a complete experience with your products and services.
-For example, after making a purchase or after a subscription period has expired.
-And it is a good idea you send the survey shortly after purchase, subscription offer has ended and so on.
-Doing so allow the customer to give feedback while having fresh details about your products and services.
+For example, send the survey shortly after a customer makes a purchase, or after a subscription period has expired.
+Doing so allows the customer to give feedback while having fresh, accurate details about your products and services.

-- tNPS survey timing: Unlike relationship NPS survey, tNPS are one-off surveys, and it is recommendable to gather feedback immediately after an interaction has taken place.
-For example, shortly after helping a client resolve an issue.
-You are gathering feedback almost immediately because tNPS are tied to customer interaction.
+- tNPS survey timing: Unlike the relationship NPS survey, tNPS are one-off surveys, and it is recommended to gather feedback immediately after an interaction has taken place.
+For example, gather feedback shortly after helping a client resolve an issue.
+You need to gather feedback promptly because tNPS are tied to customer interactions.

 NPS Survey Length